 Buy in bulk.

 If you intend to do large plantings, as we have done with our thousands of daffodils, it pays to buy in bulk from wholesale growers.
 My husband uses K. van Bourgondien & Sons, inc for his bulb buying.
+There are also several places you can buy flower bulbs online in bulk.

 Don’t count on your plant looking like the one in the catalog.